astuder/BMP085-template-library-Energia/readme.md

      oversampling - Precision of pressure reading, 0-3 (low-high), 4=read temperature only, default is 0 0 is fastest (max 10ms), 3 slowest (max 31ms)
-        Oversampling also increases code sizeby 80-90 bytes Reading temperature only takes 5ms and reducess code size by 700 bytes eocpin - Digital pin connected to the sensor's EOC pin, 0=not connected, default is 0 Using the EOC pin is typically 30% faster than waiting a fixed time when reading sensor data Sketch size grows by 20-200 bytes depending on use of digitalRead() in your sketch
+        Oversampling also increases code sizeby 80-90 bytes Reading temperature only takes 5ms and reduces code size by 700 bytes eocpin - Digital pin connected to the sensor's EOC pin, 0=not connected, default is 0 Using the EOC pin is typically 30% faster than waiting a fixed time when reading sensor data Sketch size grows by 20-200 bytes depending on use of digitalRead() in your sketch